-- Promote the improvement and commercial redevelopment of sites with location advantages such as visibility, size and proximity to the water. - Enhance the attractiveness and success of the waterfront area through new investment and reinvestment in a cluster of restaurants and destination uses. - Improve the appearance of existing business properties. - Attract new small businesses and reinvestment in existing businesses. - Provide adequate and convenient parking for commercial uses. - Enhance amenities to attract visitors to the Bridge Street Neck area. - Enhance commercial identity and wayfinding signage. - Promote and facilitate neighborhood business stewardship. - Work with businesses that could benefit from moving from less compatible to more compatible sites, either within the neighborhood or to other areas of Salem.
+• Promote the improvement and commercial redevelopment of sites with location advantages such as visibility, size and proximity to the water.

+- Support enhanced business and restaurant clusters along the waterfront. - Promote additional hospitality uses (hotel/motel/bed & breakfast) - Enhance waterfront access and amenities. - Enhance the attractiveness and success of the waterfront area through new investment and reinvestment in a cluster of restaurants and destination uses. - Create a focused redevelopment strategy suited to this tightly constrained area. - Coordinate public access and use of the new park and waterfront edge. - Improve the appearance of existing business properties. - Undertake façade improvement. - Improve signage. - Improve landscaping of parking lots. - Attract new small businesses and reinvestment in existing businesses. - Promote new small businesses and reinvestment for neighborhood-compatible businesses. - Provide adequate and convenient parking for commercial uses. - Protect and enhance the parking supply on- and off-street. - Support the creation of shared and convenient parking. - Enhance amenities to attract visitors to the Bridge Street Neck area. - Enhance waterfront access and activities, including provisions for transient boat access. - Promote the organization of summer festivals, program activities at the new park. - Enhance commercial identity and wayfinding signage. - Complement the existing wayfinding signage along the Bypass road (Route 1A). - Provide identification and informational signage. - Promote and facilitate neighborhood business stewardship. - Promote the continued existence of a neighborhood business association or working committee that incorporates local businesses and property owners. - Work with businesses that could benefit from moving from less compatible to more compatible sites, either within the neighborhood or to other areas of Salem. - Promote and enable business relocation and site reorganization.